How open are hybrid journals included in transformative agreements?: Introduction

 The controversies surrounding hybrid open access and transformative agreements have led to varying policy conclusions.
-For instance, the Association of Swedish Higher Education Institutions (Sveriges universitets- och högskoleförbund, SUHF) recommended only supporting agreements for publishing in fully open access journals \footnote{\url{https://www.su.se/english/news/open-access-need-to-move-away-from-transformative-agreements-1.683787}}.
-Likewise, most cOAlition S funders will discontinue financial support for transformative agreements by the end of 2024 (Liverpool, 2023).
-The consortium also removed the majority of hybrid journals from its Transformative Journal program in 2023 due to publishers' failure to meet self-defined open access growth targets (Brainard, 2023).
+For instance, the British Joint Information Systems Committee (JISC) evaluated its open access strategy, which included transformative agreements (Brayman et al., 2024).
+The evaluation revealed that while these agreements had a significant impact on the growth of open access in the country, they had limited effects in facilitating a global shift towards full open access.
+As a result, the report advised that the British open access strategy should be reassessed.
+After making similar observation, Norwegian and Swedish universities and their consortia also argued for policy changes (Holden et al., 2023; Widding, 2024).
+Furthermore, cOAlition S conclude its financial support of transformative agreements at the end of 2024, but continue to view open access resulting from such agreements as compliant.\footnote{\url{https://www.coalition-s.org/coalition-s-confirms-the-end-of-its-financial-support-for-open-access-publishing-under-transformative-arrangements-after-2024/}} cOAlition S also removed the majority of hybrid journals from its Transformative Journal program in 2023 due to publishers' failure to meet self-defined open access growth targets (Brainard, 2023).
 By contrast, the German DEAL consortium announced a five-year transformative agreement with Elsevier starting in 2024 and also renewed its contracts with Springer Nature and Wiley until the end of 2028.
 Similarly, the Colombia Consortium signed the first transformative agreements in Latin America (Muñoz-Vélez et al., 2024).